Earn college credits now!

 Full-time Lycoming students will receive priority enrollment and there is no guarantee that high school students will be placed in their top choice class.

 Students may enroll in a maximum of two courses per semester, although we suggest only one course in the student’s first semester at Lycoming.
 A final grade of “C” or better is required for each student to continue taking courses at Lycoming.
 Requests to enroll in more than two courses during one semester will be considered on a case-by-case basis.
+Refer to our Guest Portal to see the days and times that each dual enrollment course is offerered, as well as course descriptions.

 Every dual-enrolled student will be assigned an academic advisor who will maintain contact with each student’s high school guidance counselor regarding their status as a student at Lycoming, as well as provide a mid-semester assessment, and individualized academic advising.

-Fall 2025 Dual Enrollment Courses
+Fall 2026 Dual Enrollment Courses

 Accounting